 The leaderboards are calculated once per day, like your rank.
 Thus, it is using your percent gain from around 2 a.m. last night, but your portfolio shows your gain right now.
 It is possible that last night you were ranked like 105th, and so didn't show up.
 You also might not show up tomorrow because even with some spectacular gains today others may have also gained a lot.

-Don't get cocky.
 The HSX leader board only counts your gain above H$2 million -- your original starting point.
-Thus, if you drive your portfolio down to just H$5K and then win a Cold Cash (1000% gain!), you won't show up on the leader board.
+So, if you drive your portfolio down to just H$5K and then win a Cold Cash (1000% gain!), you won't show up on the leader board.
 Because this is different from what you see in your portfolio (actual gain), a person that goes from H$1.5 million to H$3 million will see a 100% gain displayed in the portfolio -- but only a 50% gain on the leader board.

 The total change in your investment holdings may not add up to the amount in your today's change because HSX resets the price change on securities before HSX resets the change on your net worth.
 If a security should change in price between the two nightly resets, the amounts will not match up correctly.